 Wallabies of Inchconnachan

 Located in the centre of Loch Lomond, you’ll find the islands of Inchconnachan and, more importantly, Britain’s red-necked wallabies!
+You hear that right, you can see wallabies in their natural environment without travelling all the way to Australia.

-Introduced to the uninhabited islands after the second world war, the wallabies have flourished and are just waiting for you to snap pictures of them.
+Introduced to the uninhabited islands after the Second World War, the wallabies have flourished and are just waiting for you to snap pictures of them.

 This is one of the main sites of Loch Lomond and the pride of the Trossachs National Park Authority’s conservation efforts, so make sure to be on your best behaviour when interacting with the wallabies.